sudhamohanpanda/documents/springai.md

+Contain
+1. What is Spring AI
+2. how many way way you can run/connect to LLM model
+   a.
+OpenAI
+   b.
+Ollama
+   c.
+Docker
+3. Message Roles
+   a.
+System (Instraction how LLM should behave)
+   b.
+User
+   c.
+Assistant (LLM Response)
+   d.
+Function/tool (Special instruction to run function or fetch data)
+4. default System (you can override)
+5. default User (you can override)
+6. Prompt Template
+7. Prompt Stuffing: When you have limited amount of data you can use this if more data use RAG.
+We use system message with a one/two page messageTemplate file.
+8.

 There are many way you can run/intereact with LLM model.
   1. using ollama at local (working on my mac)
   2. using docker desktop at local (not working... mac chip not suppoted)